Skip to main content

 Update items

-• Specify the quantity of the product required.
+• Specify the required quantity of the product

-• Change the price and cost of the item.
+• Change the item's price and cost

-• Add or reduce labor hours for products.
+• Add or reduce labor hours for products

-• Change the location, system, and phase grouping.
+• Change the location, system, and phase grouping

-• Replace the product with another product.
+• Replace the product with another product

 Any changes made here will not change the relevant value in the catalog.
 These changes apply only to this quote.